 @ApiResource) and internal (Doctrine entity) data model are shared.
 Then, API Platform will

-be able to query, filter, paginate and persist automatically data.
+be able to query, filter, paginate and persist data automatically.

-This is approach is super-convenient and efficient, but is probably not a good idea for non-CRUD
+This approach is super-convenient and efficient, but is probably not a good idea for non-CRUD

 and/or large systems.

-Again, it's up to the developers to use, or to not use those built-in data providers/persisters depending of the business
+Again, it's up to the developers to use, or to not use these built-in data providers/persisters depending on the business logic

 Last but not least, to create Event Sourcing-based systems, a convenient approach is:

-- to persist data in an event store using a custom data persister
+- to persist data in an event store using a Messenger handler or a custom data persister

 - to create projections in standard RDBMS (Postgres, MariaDB...) tables or views